Welcome to our Governors’ section.

 My mother was a teacher, spending the last 15 years before retirement focused on education for children needing specialist help with sight and hearing issues.
 I spent much of my youth hearing about how to develop the environment to improve the engagement and opportunities for all.
 I have worked with General Electric (GE) for 19 years and lead Human Resources for our Life Sciences Global Commercial teams.
 I am part of our Commercial leadership team and have managed large scale business integrations, multi-cultural development programs, global diversity improvement projects and UK union and employee relations in my last 20+ years of HR.
 A significant part of my role is to coach 1:1 our executive leaders, develop our next generation of leadership talent and support the growth of our employees across the EMEA, USCAN and Asia regions.

-Since starting my career at Watlington Primary School, I have had a number of roles within the school and am currently the Deputy Headteacher.
-Both this role, and my role on the governing body, is to ensure that the school's strategic direction is clear and that we can aim for 'Bright Futures For All’.
+Since starting my career at Watlington Primary School, I have taught across Key Stage 2 and I am currently the Deputy Headteacher.
+My leadership and governing body responsibilities are to ensure that the school's strategic direction is clear and that we can aim for 'Bright Futures For All’.

 I take pride in working for such a forward-thinking and successful school, as well as collaborating with colleagues, parents and the local community.